Runtime Flow

 • Prints: appended after transcript content once review assist succeeds.

-• Hidden or removed: cleared when a new reply starts, when the session returns to InProgress, or when a later review result fails and replaces it with an error status message.
+• Hidden or removed: cleared from memory and persistence when a new reply starts, when the session returns to InProgress, when a replacement review starts, or when a later review result fails and replaces it with an error status message.

 In-progress loader🔗